Autry Outreach: Bringing Museum Discovery to the Classroom

 5th Grade: The experience of migrants on the Overland Trail

-A project-based program for students in middle and high school that can be adapted for English, history, geography, film, or political science classes
+A project-based program for students in elementary, middle, and high school that can be adapted for English, history, geography, film, or political science classes.

 Images (Click image for details)